PallaviDule/DSA-specific/array/easy/sum-of-1d-array/README.md

 - `-10⁶ <= nums[i] <= 10⁶`

+### Encouragement Before You Peek 👀
-**✨ Try solving the problem yourself first.
-Then, revisit this section for the approach and solution details.**
+✨ It is encouraged to first attempt solving the problem yourself.
+Once done, come back here to review the approach and solution in the respective file.

 ## Approach
 Solution is [Here](./solution.js)